ezzini/AraGenEval/index.md

 ### How to Participate
 Participants must:
-- Register for the shared task through our website [link]
+- Register for the shared task through our website
 - Follow updates via our mailing list and Slack channel
 - Submit their models following the evaluation protocol and deadlines